Breast Implants Guide: Frequently Asked Questions

 Implants can be placed above or below the pectoral muscle, through a number of incision locations.
 The RealSelf Glossary of Breast Augmentation Terminology provides more information on these options.
 Back to top

 Worried that breast implants cause cancer?
-Don’t be.

 Unfortunately, not much research has been done on the health impact in the unlikely event a silicone breast implant leaks.
 Some refer to the range of reported symptoms as “silicone toxicity,” though the term is controversial.
 Back to top

-“Anyone certified by the American Board of Plastic Surgery has undergone six to eight years of the most rigorous training, with an emphasis on all types of breast implant surgery,” explains Dr. Furnas.
+“Anyone certified by the American Board of Plastic Surgery has undergone six to eight years of the most rigorous training, with an emphasis on all types of breast implant surgery,” says Dr. Furnas.
 “They will have performed everything from routine breast augmentations to complicated breast reconstructions.
 Then they will have passed a comprehensive written examination, as well as oral examinations based on a year’s worth of cases.”

 Beyond board certification, review the doctor’s before and after photos and read online reviews.
 Also consider having multiple consultations before selecting a surgeon to make sure your wishes are clearly communicated and understood.
 Back to top

-“There are two major factors that drive your choice,” says Seattle plastic surgeon Dr. Mary Lee Peters.
-“The first is the look you want to achieve.
+“There are two major factors that drive your choice,” says Dr. Mary Lee Peters, a Seattle plastic surgeon, in this Q&A. “The first is the look you want to achieve.
 The second is what your anatomy will allow.”

 The size that’s right for one woman may not be right for another, so RealSelf doctors advise keeping an open mind during a breast implant consultation.
-Like many doctors, Dr. Lowen often uses gel implant sizers to give women a sense of their post-op options.
-Some women make sizers at home in what you may hear called the Rice Test.
+Like many doctors, Dr. Robert M. Lowen, a Mountain View, Calif., plastic surgeon, often uses gel implant sizers to give women a sense of their post-op options.
+Some women make sizers at home in what is called the "rice test."

-“After measuring dried rice and putting it loosely into nylon stockings and inserting the knotted stockings into a bra of the desired size, the patient puts on a tight shirt,” explains Dr. Furnas.
+“After measuring dried rice and putting it loosely into nylon stockings and inserting the knotted stockings into a bra of the desired size, the patient puts on a tight shirt,” says Dr. Furnas.
 “The best way to get an objective view is to have a friend or partner take photos.
 That way the patient can look at herself as if she’s looking at someone else, instead of looking in the mirror.”

 Doctors may also use 3-D imaging devices to help a woman visualize the potential changes, however this technology may not always be accurate.
 Bringing in “wish pics” and using sizers are the most helpful in determining and achieving your goals.

-It’s important to remember to stay realistic when discussing your desired outcome with your surgeon.
+It’s important to stay realistic when discussing your desired outcome with your surgeon.
 “Most important is the communication between patient and plastic surgeon,” says Dr. Furnas.
 “Not all desired sizes and goals are achievable.
 The more the patient understands the limits and the better the surgeon understands her goals, the more likely she’ll be happy with the result.”
 Back to top

 Once you’re prepared for surgery, your doctor and the medical team will follow the predetermined surgical plan you agreed upon.
 After the procedure is over, you’ll be taken to a recovery area for a short period of observation.
 Unless your doctor thinks otherwise, you should be able to go home in your dressings and surgical bra that same day.
 Back to top

-“The biggest concern is a bleed in the implant pocket, so really take it easy the first couple of weeks.
-That means no vacuuming, laundry, picking up gallons of milk or juice (buy quarts and pints instead), and don’t change the sheets on your bed!” says Dr. Furnas.
-“Prepare as much as you can ahead of time.
+“The biggest concern is a bleed in the implant pocket, so really take it easy the first couple of weeks," says Dr. Furnas.
+"That means no vacuuming, laundry, picking up gallons of milk or juice (buy quarts and pints instead), and don’t change the sheets on your bed!
+Prepare as much as you can ahead of time.
 If you have a baby, enlist help.”
-(Read more about how to prepare your home for recovery in our guide.)

 Why the caution?
 “Your risks, problems, and potential complications will be lowest if you follow the instructions provided by your medical team,” says Dr. Furnas.
 “Don’t ask for shortcuts, like increasing your activity sooner than recommended.
 You could compromise your result.”